roypur/9f-js/README.md

 Opposite of f.encode(str)

 ##f.api(data, Array[url1,url2..], success, error)
 Send data as a x-api header to the server using http-post.
-The response is sendt to the success callback.
-If the request fails, the error callback is called.
+The (responseText,responseUrl) is sendt to the success callback.
+If all of request fails, the error callback is called.

 If you provide multiple urls, it will stop after the first successful request.